-2. You can sell service that you are capable of doing, like painting, through your portfolio website.
+2. You can sell services that you are capable of doing, like painting, through your portfolio website.

-3. You can sell other business’ products and take a percentage of the sales as your commission, something like an affiliate or reseller.
+3. You can sell other businesses’ products and take a percentage of the sales as your commission, something like an affiliate or reseller.

-4. You can sell information product, by putting together your knowledge, skills or ability to sell them as eBook or video courses.
+4. You can sell information products, by putting together your knowledge, skills, or ability to sell them as eBook or video courses.

 5. You can do dropshipping, where you don’t keep any inventory by simply passing the sales to the dropshipper or supplier.